 Zuran is a place where Napoleon Bonaparte stood in the flesh more than 200 hundred years ago observing and leading the battle of Austerlitz.
 Nowadays there is nothing more than two trees, memorial board presenting the army’s layout and a great view on the surroundings.
 The memorial board you’ll see at Zuran this days is the exact copy of its prototype.
 Young hooligans stole the original one, but police was able to trace them and retrieve it.
 A blessing in disguise as the board had already been cut on small pieces.
 The original board may be viewed at the new pavilion in Mohyla Miru’s exposition.
 There’s no entrance fee at Zuran, you may stay there as long as you desire to and park your car for free at the parking space.

 Mohyla Miru is the memorial for Austrian, French and Russian soldiers fallen in the battle.
-You’ll see a 26 meter high tower built between 1910-1912 from the initiative of priest Alois Slavik.
-Memorial is embellished with 4 soldiers statues, three of them representing empires that took part in the battle of Austerlitz and the fourth figure represents Moravia, the battlefield.
+You’ll see a 26-meter-high tower built between 1910-1912 from the initiative of priest Alois Slavik.
+The Memorial is embellished with 4 soldiers’ statues, three of them representing empires that took part in the battle of Austerlitz and the fourth figure represents Moravia, the battlefield.
 At the main entrance to the chapel, there’re lamenting mother and wife as the symbols of love, sorrow and pain.
 Inside, the marble altar and a small coffin with bones found on the battlefields.
-Chapel has very good acoustics, when standing in one corner you will hear other whispering in the opposite one.
+The chapel has very good acoustics, when standing in one corner you will hear others whispering in the opposite one.
 Quite an extraordinary experience, almost like the other person was standing right above you.